Game Brush Number: Complete graphs

-Now suppose instead that after $r$ rounds, vertices $v_1, v_2, \ldots, v_k$ have all fired in the real game, for some $k \ge 2$.
+Now suppose instead that after $r$ rounds, exactly $k$ columns have fired in the real game for some $k \ge 2$.
 If $k = w$, then the real game is complete and the claim follows, so suppose otherwise.
-This time, we cannot necessarily view the remainder of the real game as an instance of $\mathcal{BG}(w-1,h-2,t^*)$ for some $t^*$, since it might be that more than $h-2$ brushes were played on $v_2$ (which would be impossible in such a game).
+This time, we cannot necessarily view the remainder of the real game as an instance of $\mathcal{BG}(w-1,h-2,t')$, since it might be that more than $h-2$ cells were filled in column $2$ (which would be impossible in such a game).
 Instead, we consider only columns $k+1, k+2, \ldots, w$.
-Let $x$ denote the total number of brushes played in columns $2, 3, \ldots, k$; the number played in columns $k+1, k+2, \ldots, w$ is thus $t'-x$.
-Since vertex $k+1$ has not yet fired, fewer than $h-2k$ brushes have been played on $v_{k+1}$.
-Hence we may view the remainder of the real game as a sub-game on a playfield of width $w-k$ and height $h-2k$, in which $t'-x$ moves have already been played.
+Letting $x$ denote the total number of moves played in columns $2, 3, \ldots, k$, the number played in columns $k+1, k+2, \ldots, w$ is $t'-x$.
+Since column $k+1$ has not yet fired, it has fewer than $h-2k$ filled cells.
+Hence we may view the remainder of the real game as an instance of $\mathcal{BG}(w-k,h-2k,t'-x)$ in which Min uses the greedy strategy.

 Let $T_r$ and $T_i$ denote the number of turns remaining in the real game and the ideal game, respectively.
 We aim to show that $T_r \le T_i$, from which the claim would follow.
 We begin by upper-bounding $T_r$.
-Just as above, we may pretend that all $t'-x$ moves in this sub-game were played by Max.
-By the induction hypothesis, we may suppose that these moves were all played in accordance with the balanced strategy.
-Let $y_r = \floor{\frac{t'-x}{w-k}}$ and let $z_r = t'-x - y_r(w-k)$; in the sub-game, the first $y_r$ rows have all been filled, and $z_r$ brushes have been added to row $y_r+1$.
-Thus, we have $T_r \le \bg^*(w-k,h_r,z_r)-z_r$, where $h_r = h-2k-y_r$.
+Just as before, we may pretend that Max played all $t'-x$ moves in this new instance.
+By the induction hypothesis, we may suppose (since we seek an upper bound on $T_r$) that these moves were all played in accordance with the balanced strategy.
+This means that Max has filled $y_r$ rows and $z_r$ cells in the next row, where $y_r = \floor{\frac{t'-x}{w-k}}$ let $z_r = t'-x - y_r(w-k)$.
+Thus $T_r \le \bg^*(w-k,h_r,z_r)-z_r$, where $h_r = h-2k-y_r$.